mlbiche/code-img/README.md

 * Indentation is composed by two spaces, as defined by React.js.
 * Components `.js` and `.css` files are placed in a same folder specific to the component.
-* JavaScript code use single quote for string while HTML code use double quotes.<br />
+* JavaScript code uses single quote for string while JSX code uses double quotes.<br />
 *Ex: `import './Leaderboard.css'` / `<div id="my-id"></div>`*
 * Method names do not start with an underscore.
 * Folder and file names use Pascal Case. <br />